-(c) Construction Square footage; and
+(c) Construction Square Footage; and

 (d) Construction Usage.

 (7) Procedures used to determine the building’s ability to meet the Basic Performance Objective for Existing Buildings (BPOE) in ASCE 41-17.
 Specifically:

 (a) The building’s ability to perform to the Limited Safety Structural Performance Level at the BSE-2E hazard level in ASCE 41-17 if building is categorized as Risk Category III, school buildings, not including areas which may be used as emergency shelters, under OAR 123-051-0600; or